Jahan08/Anti-Kidney-Cancer-Dataset/README.md

 Here we are curating anti-kidney cancer data from ChEMBL against different cell-line.

-For this work we have considered 12 fingerprints:

 |No             | cell line                   | Number  compounds    | Biological Activity      | Active Compounds     |
 | ------------- | -------------               |-------------         | ---------                | --------             |